 Safe donor site management

 One of the most important factors in successful hair restoration surgery is the efficient use of the donor area when restoring a patient’s hair situation.
-To be able to accomplish “safe” donor site management, Dr. Feriduni needs to understand how to plan and evaluate the patient’s donor area carefully without risking visible thinning of the donor site.
-This requires meticulous measurements and is relevant to the doctor's extensive skills and expertise.
+To be able to accomplish “safe” donor site management, the hair surgeon needs to understand how to plan and evaluate the patient’s donor area carefully without risking visible thinning of the donor site.
+This requires meticulous measurements and is relevant to the hair surgeon’s extensive skills and expertise.
 There are several factors that influence the safe donor site management.

 The influence of the following factors is decisive in donor site management and need to be taken into consideration:

 - FUD (hair per FU), MUG/MFUG (multiple FU groups) and hair mass index

 - Miniaturization/ percentage of telogene follicles (especially in the low and high fringe regions)